suba7897/struct_dynamics/README.md

 ---

-## **8. Acknowledgments**
+8. Acknowledgments

+The author gratefully acknowledges:

+Professor Stavroula Pantazapoula, whose teaching, guidance, and course material in structural dynamics strongly influenced the formulation and implementation of the methods in this repository.

-The methods implemented in this repository draw upon classical structural dynamics literature, including:
+The classical literature in structural dynamics, including:

-* Chopra, *Dynamics of Structures*
+Chopra, Dynamics of Structures

-* Clough & Penzien, *Dynamics of Structures*
+Clough & Penzien, Dynamics of Structures

-* Newmark (1959), “A Method of Computation for Structural Dynamics”
+Newmark (1959), “A Method of Computation for Structural Dynamics”
-* Rayleigh, *The Theory of Sound*

-This repository consolidates these classical techniques into reproducible MATLAB tools for research and teaching.
+These works form the theoretical foundation for the algorithms implemented here.